-Article 523, §1 and §3 - During the accounting year 2018, no instances have occurred whereby a director or the general manager had a patrimonial interest opposite to a decision or transaction within the authority of the board of directors or the general manager.
+Article 523, §1 and §3 (now Article 7:96, §1 and §3, CAC) - During the accounting year 2019, no instances have occurred whereby a director or the general manager had a patrimonial interest opposite to a decision or transaction within the authority of the board of directors or the general manager.

-Article 524, §1, 2, 3 and 5 - During the accounting year 2018, no decisions or transactions have taken place that are in scope of this article that deals with conflicts of interest in the relationship with certain affiliated entities.
+Article 524, §1, 2, 3 and 5 (now Article 7:97, §1,2,3 and 5, CAC) - During the accounting year 2019, no decisions or transactions have taken place that are in scope of this article that deals with conflicts of interest in the relationship with certain affiliated entities.